sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Customize the Office suite of tiles

-The Microsoft Office suite of tiles appears in the upper, left corner of the Start menu.
-There are a few different layouts available for this suite of tiles.
-The layout you choose should reflect the version of Office you've pre-installed to the device.
+The Microsoft Office suite of tiles appears at the top, left corner of the Start layout.
+There are a few different options available to customize this suite of tiles.
+The option you choose should reflect the version of Office you've pre-installed to the device.

-If you've pre-installed any version of Office to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
-Use the `AppendOfficeSuiteChoice` tag to indicate the version of Office that's pre-installed (Office 365, Office 2016, or Office Mobile).
-The version of Office you indicate in `LayoutModification.xml` must match the version of Office that's pre-installed to the device.
+* If you've pre-installed any version of Office to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
+  * Use the `AppendOfficeSuiteChoice` tag to indicate the version of Office that's pre-installed (Office 365, Office 2016, or Office Mobile).
+  * The version of Office you indicate in `LayoutModification.xml` must match the version of Office that's pre-installed to the device.

-Alternately, use the `AppendDownloadOfficeTile` tag in `LayoutModification.xml` if you have not pre-installed Office to the device and would like to add a **Download Office** tile to the suite.
+* Alternately, use the `AppendDownloadOfficeTile` tag in `LayoutModification.xml` if you have not pre-installed Office to the device and would like to add a **Download Office** tile to the suite.

 ### Office 365